Skip to main content

 The Free Market in 2026

-There are more free membership tools available now than at any point in the last decade.
+There are more free membership tools now than at any point in the last decade.
 Some are purpose-built for nonprofits.
 Others are general-purpose tools that clubs have cobbled into membership systems through sheer stubbornness and YouTube tutorials.

 Here’s what’s actually out there, grouped by what they do.